And so, at least for the moment, we return to Cape May, New Jersey, on an August night in 1963...

 I went back down the hall, through the doorway into the connecting bedroom, and back out to the porch.
 They were all still out there: Dick of course, and Mr. MacNamara; Frank and Sammy (who was accompanying Frank on the guitar), Dean, Shirley, Larry Winchester, Miss Evans, Steve, Miss Rathbone; and Elektra, whom it seemed as if I hadn’t seen in hours, although in human time I suppose it had been less than half an hour.
 But this whole day seemed less like a day than a long season.
 And it wasn’t over yet.

 Elektra got up from the glider (she had been sitting next to Miss Evans, who was eyeing me as if I were some fascinating visitor from another planet).
-She put both her hands on my upper arms and said, “Lover boy.”
+She put both her hands on my upper arms and said, in a low voice, “Lover boy.”

 “You ready to blow this popsicle stand?”

-“Sure,” I whispered.
+“Sure.”
 Her eyes were dark and deep.
-“But let’s wait till Frank’s finished,” I said.
+“But let’s wait till Frank’s finished,” I whispered.

 The fact´s uncommonly clear